 Selected Races Only

 The main thing you need to look out for is that these offers are going to be for selected races only.
 The bookmakers are likely to have listed the name of the races in question within their site and from there you know that you can use them within this.

 As mentioned above, ante post betting is excluded from this offer, but more frequently other markets such as the tote and pari-mutuel markets are also excluded.
-Some bookmakers might exclude racing from certain countries as well, for example bet365 who excluded all races within Australasia for this offer.
+Some bookmakers might exclude racing from certain countries as well.

 The actually market that you bet with are likely going to be limited to Win and Each-Way markets only.
 Enhanced place markets will also be included for this.